magento/merchdocs/src/sales-channels/asc/amazon-store-dashboard.md

    {:.bs-callout-info}
    **In Progress Listings** are either your _Ready to List_ listings or your _Incomplete Listings_, depending on your [_Product Listing Actions_]({% link sales-channels/asc/product-listing-actions.md %}) settings.<br/>If **Automatic List Action** is set to:<br/>- `Do Not Automatically List Eligible Products`, the link opens your [_Ready to List_]({% link sales-channels/asc/ready-to-list.md %}) listings.<br/>- `Automatically List Eligible Products`, the link opens your [_Incomplete_]({% link sales-channels/asc/incomplete-listings.md %}) listings.

 - **Recent Orders** - Shows information for your most recent Amazon orders.
 The information listed is based on the information received from Amazon.
 This table does not update with Magento order information, even when [order import]({% link sales-channels/asc/order-settings.md %}) is enabled.
-To all your Amazon orders, click **All Orders**.
+To view all your Amazon orders, click **All Orders**.

 See [Amazon Orders]({% link sales-channels/asc/amazon-orders-all.md %}) for column descriptions,  and see [Manage Orders]({% link sales-channels/asc/managing-orders.md %}) for order management information.